IBM/cp4waiops-samples/reference/README.md

 # Reference Scripts
-These are a collection of scripts that may be of use when installing IBM CloudPak for AIOps

-They are one automation of the steps provided in the respective documentation, provide hopefully "reasonable" defaults and some customizations.
+his collection of scripts can be used to assist with the installation of IBM Cloud Pak for AIOps.
+The scripts provide an automated approach for some ancillary options such as ODF storage and cluster logging, with reasonable default values and some customizations.

-They can be used in production enviroments but are no substitute for proper planning and understanding of the consequences.
+Use of these scripts might help to reduce the installation time of IBM Cloud Pak for AIOPs, especially in a proof of concept environment.
+The scripts can also be used in a production environment, but are not a substitute for thorough planning or an understanding of the installation process and its consequences.
+It is important to review and modify these scripts to ensure that they align with your organization's policies and constraints.
-In some cases, they might help clarify the docs.
-It is expected they will be modified after reviewing to meet policies or constraints that the scripts have not considered.
-Using these can help shorten the install time of AIOps especially in a proof of concept environment.

 ---